Holtville Council: Pacheco, Ward Prevail; Anderson Bumps Predmore - Holtville Tribune

 As Anderson watched the election results come in on Nov.
 3, he said he reserved any celebratory mood until he was able to attain about 500 votes.
 That figure represented the approximate number of votes the top three vote-getters had obtained during the 2018 City Council election.

-The political newbie, and home health coordinator for El Centro-based AccentCare Home Health, ultimately fell short of that goal, but tallied 357 votes, or 24.9 percent of the of the 1,430 ballots cast.
+The political newbie, and home health coordinator for El Centro-based AccentCare Home Health, ultimately fell short of that goal.

 “I think we saw in a lot of county elections that people just want change and a different voice,” Anderson said Nov.
 4. “Maybe this is Holtville’s voters’ way of getting a different voice in.”